 3. Measure the power of the transmitted signal at each UE antenna connector with a measurement filter of bandwidths according to table 6.6.3B.1.5-1.
 The centre frequency of the filter shall be stepped in contiguous steps according to table 6.6.3B.1.5-1.
 The measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS.